Streamlinelv/cartbounty/readme.txt

 3. How the Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 4.3 =
+* Added email notifications about newly abandoned carts
+* Added option to set notification frequency or disable notifications
+* Added option to set custom email address for notifications

 = 4.2 =
 * Improved function that restores checkout fields after user logged in